Why evangelicals are 'ecstatic' about Trump's Jerusalem move

 "Any sudden changes would cause irreparable harm."

 The announcement divided American Jewish groups.
-The Union of Orthodox Jewish Congregations of America and American Jewish Committee hailed Trump's move, calling it an apt and long-delayed recognition of Israel's own determination that Jerusalem is the nation's capital.
+The Union of Orthodox Jewish Congregations of America and American Jewish Committee hailed Trump's move, calling it a long-delayed recognition of Israel's own determination that Jerusalem is the nation's capital.

 But Rabbi Rick Jacobs of the Union for Reform Judaism said that while his group supports moving the US Embassy from Tel Aviv to Jerusalem, it is concerned about the timing of the announcement and the lack of a comprehensive peace process to address the larger disputes between Israelis and Palestinians.